 If the bleeding is severe:

-If the bleeding is severe (bleeding through a pad or tampon or needing to change the pad/tampon more than every 2 hours), we recommend you see your primary care provider or go to Urgent Care to ensure there is not another issue going on, tell them you are on birth control and which one.
+If the bleeding is heavy enough to fill 1 tampon or pad per hour for 2-3 hours in a row or you are feeling dizzy or lightheaded, we recommend you see your primary care provider or go to Urgent Care to ensure there is not a serious issue going on.
+Make sure to tell them you're using birth control and be prepared to tell them the name of your birth control.
 Please let us know what they say so we can ensure we are prescribing you a safe and appropriate medication.

 Have you missed any pills or taken any pills late?

-If you have it is very likely this is the cause of your bleeding.
+Missed or late pills are another common cause for breakthrough bleeding.
 It is VERY important to take your birth control at the same time every day.
-This helps prevent breakthrough bleeding (BTB) and helps your birth control protect you from pregnancy.
-The better you are about taking it at the same time, the better it will work.
+This helps prevent breakthrough bleeding (BTB) and ensures maximal pregnancy protection from your birth control (when used perfectly, hormonal birth control is more than 99% effective in preventing pregnancy!).
+The better you are about taking your pill at the same time every day, the better it will work.
+Try setting a daily alarm on your phone to help remind you to take your pill at the same time each day.

-Have you tried skipping your period by taking only active pills?
+Have you tried skipping your period by skipping inactive pills or skipping the ring- or patch-free week?

 Have you started any new medications or supplements?